bilee/raspi_humidity/README.md

 https://projects.raspberrypi.org/en/projects/lamp-web-server-with-wordpress/5

-After database is made, navigate to MariaDB --> sudo mysql -uroot -p
+After database is made, navigate to MariaDB --> sudo mysql -uroot -p If JSON errors in WP, try this -- https://blog.hubspot.com/website/json-response-error-wordpress#:~:text=Check%20your%20WordPress%20site%20URL,is%20using%20an%20SSL%20certificate).

 ------------------------------
 This is the code for the libraries and communicating w sensor.
 Save as humidity.py